macmanmatty/png-split/README.md

 Download:

-Go the releases page to download the cross platform jar for this applacation.
+Go the releases page here https://github.com/macmanmatty/png-split/releases to download the cross platform jar for this applacation.
 The jar requires java 1.8 installed+ on your computer (Windows Osx, Linux).